jon-whit/AtlasQuad/README.md

 # AtlasQuad
-A simple quadcopter project build on the DJI F450 quadcopter model.
+A simple quadcopter project built on the DJI F450 quadcopter model.

 ## Building
 To build the project without debugging output, simply issue the command: